Downtown San Diego Luggage Storage

-Where is the best places to stay and eat while in San Diego?
+Where are the best places to stay and eat while in San Diego?

 Where are the best parks and nature attractions in San Diego?

-San Diego offers several scenic parks including Balboa Park, Old Town San Diego State Historic Park, and Mission Bay Park.
+San Diego offers several scenic parks including Border Field State Park, Balboa Park, and Old Town San Diego State Historic Park.

-Where can I store my luggage in San Diego?
+Where can I find tourist information and guideposts in San Diego?